Use the below as a handy checklist of what to take care of and who to notify after you've moved into a home you have

 6. Close and open safe deposit boxes.

 Pick up your valuables and close your safe deposit box.
-When you transfer your bank account, open a new safe deposit box and deposit your valuables, such as the home ownership documents.
+When you transfer your bank account, open a new safe deposit box and deposit your valuables, such as your new homeownership documents.

 7. Transfer deliveries and subscriptions.

-These might include newspapers, newsletters, magazines (don't forget nonprofit newsletters and alumni magazines), or even your favorite catalogs, and, for some, diapers and laundry.
+These might include newspapers, newsletters, magazines (don't forget nonprofit newsletters and alumni magazines), or even your favorite catalogs; and, for some, diapers and laundry service.